whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 On the evening of the same day, Dina Zemena looked with more than a little satisfaction around the great table.
 Seldom had such a seating of distinguished folk graced the old sunken Hall.

 The guests were well distributed.
 Tonor&oacute;nos, Meridezas, and the Furnace delegates and officers mingled in comfort and fellowship.
 Their day had been productive and hopeful, and the optimism of the Humano temperament was showing.
-Besides the diplomatic attendees, a scattering of other guests were seated among them, of varied stations and kinds: the noble and beautiful Carnente of Cass Feredor conversed elegantly with Sor Sergey of Tonor&oacute;n and the Ambassador&#8217;s secretary Gonsevero, a small, punctilious man with swift eyes and voluble hands.
+Besides the diplomatic attendees, a scattering of other guests were seated among them, of varied stations and kinds: the noble and beautiful Sra Carnente of Cass Feredor conversed elegantly with Sor Sergey of Tonor&oacute;n and the Ambassador&#8217;s secretary Gonsevero, a small, punctilious man with swift eyes and voluble hands.
 Patru the Outwalker, the roaming scholar from the Nofori Tanglewood far to the east, was a prisoner.
 He had been taken months ago, and appeared to find his captivity light and courteous.
 Zemena nursed a growing insight that he was in no hurry to leave: Tanglewood Outwalkers, half legendary, had a lifelong calling to travel the world and eventually bring their knowledge back home. _The Tanglewoods are so far from anywhere, out there in the Dry.
 They are wise to fear the effects of isolation.
 And here sits this strange man, with his head full of inexhaustable stories and a half dozen languages on his tongue&#8230; what can he think of us, the people who have imprisoned him?_

 Patru&#8217;s speech and knowledge and strength of character had won him a respected place among the noblest of Cass Merides; but a prisoner he remained.
 Behind his chair, waiting with patient vigilance against the wall, stood his jailor Alesa: a Hound, human slavestock bred for reflexes, focus, and wide-spectrum awareness; trained to kill and to slink, assassin and commando.